 Lily was an editor working at Vintage, a division of Penguin Random House and she’s now become a published author, so she understands the ins and outs of an editing career from both sides of the desk.
 Here, Lily explains how editors work, and sheds some light on the qualities that can help you become an editor just in case there are any aspiring editors reading!

 There are lots of stereotypes about the life of an editor

-When I tell someone I’m a book editor, I can sometimes see their imagination bubble pop up: me, sitting alone in a dusty reading nook, wearing thick spectacles and a black polo neck, using angry, blood-red ink to scratch out split infinitives and misplaced semicolons.
+When I tell someone I’m a book editor, I can sometimes see their imagination bubble pop up: me, sitting alone in a dusty reading nook somewhere in a publishing house, wearing thick spectacles and a black polo neck, using angry, blood-red ink to scratch out split infinitives and misplaced semicolons.

 Unfortunately, this is not quite true – not least because I don’t wear glasses.